 Park where Hwy 40 ends at the Kananaskis Lakes Trail (Peter Lougheed Provincial Park) turn off.
 As this is a through route, you will shuttle a car down to Longview and park in town.
 We recommend dropping a car off in Longview the night before, otherwise it will make for a long day of riding and shuffling cars.

-Note: as of June 1, 2021 you will need to purchase a Kananaskis Conservation Pass in order to park here.
+Note: you will need to purchase a Kananaskis Conservation Pass in order to park here.

 Gate to Gate to Gate (or Summit X 2) – Ride Statistics